More than just a quiet place to recharge your phone battery and pinch free wifi.

 It’s the perfect place for a traveller to work.

-If you need to ‘work to travel’ like me, then you know how uncomfortable it can be cooped up in temporary accommodation when you’re trying to earn a quid.
-The State Library has a relatively speedy (and not to mention free) internet connection, convenient drinking fountains and various ready-to-use learning facilities.
+If you need to ‘work to travel’ like me, then you know how uncomfortable it can be cooped up in temporary accommodation when you’re when you’re trying to earn a quid.
+The State Library has a relatively speedy (and not to mention free) internet connection, plenty of seating, convenient drinking fountains and various ready-to-use learning facilities.

 Not here to work, eh?
-Well, what about architecture?
+Well, what about the architecture?

 Don’t care much for architecture?
 Alright, let me have one more crack at this.